-Charlotte Wildman, a Design Manager at Winvic Construction Ltd – a leading main contractor that specialises in turnkey solutions for industrial, build-to-rent, student accommodation and commercial projects – is starting the New Year on a high as she takes her place on the Board of The Institution of Structural Engineers (IStructE).
+Charlotte Wildman, a Design Manager at Winvic Construction Ltd – is starting the New Year on a high as she takes her place on the Board of The Institution of Structural Engineers (IStructE).

 The Board was elected by the IStructE Council in November, but January marks the official appointment of members for the two year – 2020 and 2021 – term.
 Charlotte was selected from a number of candidates to become one of 11 Board members, comprising the President, three Vice-Presidents, a Past President and six Council members.
 The Board, whose members are the Institution’s Trustees, works to define and develop Institution strategy and policy, ensuring that IStructE continues to lead and support the development of structural engineering worldwide, in order to secure a safe and resilient built environment for all.

 Charlotte has been involved with the Institution since 2012, became a Chartered member in 2017 and was elected to Council from January 2019.
 She has chaired the Young Members Panel and has been involved with various committee and task groups; it has been these arenas that have given Charlotte a voice to promote the industry, particularly supporting young people to pursue a career in engineering.
 She said: “I was two years into my civil engineering degree when I became a student representative at the Institution, and I immediately saw how valuable my role was in feeding young people’s views into the industry mix.
 I have also always been an advocate of equality in construction and think it’s important to encourage inclusivity whenever possible, whether that’s gender, class or racial equality.
 I am over the moon that my passion and commitment has been recognised and paired with the enjoyment of my new role at Winvic, I think 2020 is going to be an exciting year.”